 Scrooge continues talking, moved by his memories.
-He does not realize where he is.
+He does not realize where he is or that Christmas present has disappeared.
 His thoughts are far away from this time and place.
 His eyes fill with tears as he speaks

-For a few moments, we see Isabel and Ebenezer together, young again, like Scrooge's voice, as he remembers this happy time gone by.
+For a few moments, we see a projection of Isabel and Ebenezer together, young again, like Scrooge's voice, as he remembers this happy time gone by.